williamoberg/godot-dotnet-tools/README.md

 In the <strong>launch.json</strong> file there is some additional configuration needed.

-You will have to edit the <strong>"program"</strong> property value to the path of your Godot executable.
+You will have to edit the <code>"program"</code> property value to the path of your Godot executable.
+Simply replace <code>{EXECUTABLE PATH}</code> with the path to your Godot executable.

 ![launch.json](/images/launch.png)

-Simply replace <strong>{EXECUTABLE PATH}</strong> with the path to your Godot executable.

 ### Optional